vialab/JPHandwritingModel/README.md

     "prediction": "あ"
 }
 ```
+There is also a `/ping` endpoint (GET) for health check purposes.

 # Deployment

 This assumes you have [Docker](https://www.docker.com/) installed, and the latest NVIDIA graphics drivers installed.
 Change port in `Dockerfile` (line 20), and in `compose.yaml` (line 5) as well if needed.
 Then, run

 ```
-docker compose up
+docker compose up --build
 ```

 to build and start the server.

-By default, *it is not prod-ready, and also uses the default Flask dev port (5000)*.
+By default, *it is not prod-ready*.